Policy Library

 Policy Statement

 University policy does not allow the acceptance of classified research projects except in very rare cases.
-Any exception to this policy must be approved by the vice president for research and economic development, by the executive vice president and provost, and by the president of the university.
+Any exception to this policy must be approved by the vice president for research, by the senior vice president and provost, and by the president of the university.

 The Office of Sponsored Programs Administration will review all contracts and agreements prior to acceptance to assure that the results of research under sponsored projects are not constrained by unacceptable restrictions related to the publication of research results.